Food wisdom for well-being: chickpea

-A fantastic ingredient for anyone cutting out, or cutting back on meat, fish, and even dairy.
-It's so full of protein, vitamins and minerals.
-Read more to find out the benefits of chickpeas...
+A fantastic ingredient for anyone cutting out, or cutting back on, meat, fish and even dairy, as it’s so full of protein, vitamins and minerals.
+Find out more about the benefits of eating chickpeas...

 Look after your brain health.
 They:-

 Contain 11% of your daily magnesium intake - a key mineral for nerve function.

 Are a great source of choline which plays an important role in the function of your brain.